 Living without Fear

 Have you ever met someone whose default setting seems to be “Drive fast and take chances”?
 Some people seem to live for the next adrenaline boost.
 Makes me wonder if they have an adrenaline addiction.
 I don’t think they live this way because they don’t feel afraid.
-I suspect it is because feeling fear gives them that boost of adrenaline that they have become dependent on…almost like an energy drink.
+I suspect rather that it is because feeling fear gives them some kind of “high” that they crave…almost like an energy drink.

 Understanding Fear

-I believe there is a kind of fear that is healthy, and another type of fear that is crippling.
+I believe there is a kind of fear that is healthy as well as a type of fear that is crippling.
 There may be similarities between the two, but they have profoundly different effects on our health and well-being.
 Healthy fear serves to protect us from harm.
 We learn to avoid things that have hurt us in the past.
 When we encounter situations which remind us of past pain it often triggers a feeling of fear.
 This is not unnatural and is typically not unhealthy.
-There is a kind of fear that I believe is unhealthy, because it prevents us from living to our full potential.
+It is when we continually live in fear, that it becomes unhealthy as it prevents us from living to our full potential, or in extreme cases from really living at all.

 The Root of all Fear